 Ankle Sprains and Strains

-In this article I focus on why ankle sprains or strains occur.
-The first aid requirements and treatment strategy can be found in treating ankle sprains.
-This is part a series of ANKLE articles for ConsultingFootpain.
-Why not read my articles and series about the ankle joint.
-You can go my content page.
-For more information about sprains I would recommend one of my favourite education sites FootEducation.
+In this article, I focus on why ankle sprains or strains occur.
+First aid requirements and treatment strategies can be found in treating ankle sprains.
+This is part of a series of ANKLE articles for ConsultingFootpain.
+Why not read my articles and series about the ankle joint?
+You can go to my content page.
+For more information about sprains, I would recommend one of my favourite education sites, FootEducation.
 I will say more about this later.

 The ankle is complex but is not just made up of one but three major joints.
-This allows the foot to cope with different terrain (picture author on a typical uneven surface – pebbles) needs when the hind foot ankle components are working normally.
+This allows the foot to cope with different terrain (picture author on a typical uneven surface—pebbles) when the hind foot ankle components are working normally.
 The feature picture shows ankle movements in two directions.
-It is the lateral ankle strain that is most common as the ligaments are weakest on the outside and strongest on the inside.
+It is the lateral ankle strain that is most common, as the ligaments are weakest on the outside and strongest on the inside.

 What is an ankle sprain?